-9 tips to create your new dream laundry!
+9 great tips to create your dream laundry!

 You know you need to get stuck in and renovate your laundry.
 I mean, seriously, you spend so much time in there doing the daily grind – you really deserve something a BIT better than what you’ve currently got.
 Not only that, you know as well as I do that a top notch laundry is one of the big ticket items to truly add value to your house.